The Most Common Eye Colors (& The One Thing You Can Do To Make Them Pop)

 Heterochromatic eyes

 What's so unique about heterochromia is that, just like typical eye colors, it can also come in many different forms.
 For instance, you can have two fully different eye colors, like one eye that's brown and the other that's green, which is called complete heterochromia.
-This is different than central heterochromia, where both eyes are one color near the pupil and then change into a completely different color towards the edge, or you can have partial heterochromia where your eyes have uneven distributions of two colors in either one or both eyes, according to All About Vision.
+This is different than central heterochromia, where both eyes are one color near the pupil and then change into a completely different color towards the edge, or you can have partial heterochromia where your eyes have uneven distributions of two colors in either one or both eyes.
 The good news about having different eye colors is that you can try out different makeup looks to complement each eye and mix and match various styles.

 Warm makeup tones can make brown eyes stand out

 If you have gorgeous brown eyes, you are in luck.
 Any hue on the color wheel is easy to match with these eyes, which makes picking out eyeshadow colors for brown eyes fairly easy.
 If you are looking to make your eyes glow, then warm tones like brown, gold, red, and yellow are the obvious option.
-"Gold-toned eyeshadows are my go-to when searching for a color to accentuate brown eyes," says makeup artist Ashely Gomila to IPSY.
+"Gold-toned eyeshadows are my go-to when searching for a color to accentuate brown eyes," makeup artist Ashely Gomila told IPSY.
 Even professionals agree that not only are warm tones alluring, but they also greatly complement your rich brown eye color, making your eyes look enchanting.

 Since brown eyes come in many variations, choosing the right warm-toned makeup is important.
-If you have lighter brown eyes, tones of champagne or bronze can have enough of a hue to create a glamorous look without overwhelming your eyes.
+If you have lighter-brown eyes, tones of champagne or bronze can have enough of a hue to create a glamorous look without overwhelming your eyes.
 You can also add a fun liner color like red to elevate your look.
-Meanwhile, for rich chocolatey eyes, you can play around with dark brown eyeshadow.
+Meanwhile, for rich chocolatey eyes, you can play around with dark-brown eyeshadow.
 To take your dreamy look to nighttime, add black winged eyeliner to add more depth to your eyes.

 Green eye makeup can make hazel eyes shine